Let's talk

 In 2025, more than 365,000 lawsuits were filed against Brazilian airlines.
 Airline litigation grew 32%, compared to 24% in the financial sector and just 1% in telecommunications.

-LATAM, as one of the leading players in the sector and responsible for 42% of the record growth in the Brazilian airline market in 2025, dealt that same year with more than 120,000 passenger-related lawsuits.
+LATAM was responsible for 42% of the record growth in the Brazilian airline market in 2025.
+That same year, the company faced more than 120,000 passenger-related lawsuits.
 Within the company, Brazil represents approximately 50% of group operations but generates more than 98% of consumer lawsuits, revealing an idiosyncrasy of the Brazilian judicial system when compared to other countries.

 The high volume of cases required the legal department to operate with the same level of data analysis and operational discipline already present in other core areas of the company.